 Cheating can be manifested in many forms, including:

-- using materials such as calculators, notes, handheld devices, or books during an exam without permission
+- using materials such as calculators, notes, or books during an exam without permission;

 Fabrication is the use of invented information or the falsification of research or other findings.
 Examples include:

-- citing information not taken from the source indicated
+- citation of information not taken from the source indicated;

 Academic misconduct is the violation of Institute academic policies or infringement on the rights of others to receive an education.
 Examples include:

 - stealing, buying or obtaining all or part of a test;

 - selling or giving away all or part of an un-administered test, including answers;